sustainablesardinia/manifesto/eng/initiative.md

 How the initiative works
 ------------------------

-The initiative has a structure collection of projects that follow the same manifesto, and communicate with each other.
+The initiative has a structured collection of projects, mostly software projects, that follow the same manifesto, and relate to each other.
 There's a *coordinator* who follows the whole initiative, and a *project coordinator* for each project.
 Most projects are on [GitHub](https://github.com/sardiniasustainability) and whoever wants can contribute freely, without feeling attached to the initiative, if they don't want to.

 How to help
 -----------